 This white paper provides and overview of the PainChek Quick Sign In functionality and the benefits it provides to your organisation.

-PainChek users must be authenticated before they can access PainChek - whether that is using the mobile apps (iOS/Android) or the PainChek portal.
+PainChek users must be authenticated before they can access PainChek - whether that is using the Apps (iOS/Android) or the PainChek Portal.
 The standard (or regular) sign in method is via a username (typically the users email address) and a password.

 Quick Sign In provides the following key benefits to PainChek users:

 Provides a faster sign in experience for users, which is particular useful when a device is used by multiple users